YoannDupont/SEM-tutorial/readme.md

 This tutorial aims at showing you how to use the SEM annotation GUI to produce annotated data and models you can use to annotate textual content.

 This tutorial will make you annotate some french food recipes gathered from [750g](https://www.750g.com/).
-If you do not understand french (and even if you do), some annotations are provided in case of doubt (in `reference`), you can use those as cheat sheets.
-If you are allergic to french, you are welcome to create a tutorial in another language.
+If you do not understand french (and even if you do), some annotations are provided in `reference`, you can use those as cheat sheets.
+If you are allergic to french, you are welcome to create a tutorial using data in another language.

 SEM has a [manual](https://github.com/YoannDupont/SEM/tree/master/manual) in [French](https://github.com/YoannDupont/SEM/blob/master/manual/manual-fr.pdf) (also translated in [English](https://github.com/YoannDupont/SEM/blob/master/manual/manual-en.pdf)), do not hesitate to check it if in doubt.

-# Before you do anything here...
+# Before you do anything...

 ... here are the first steps you need to follow: